 I am a Senior Lecturer in Human-Computer Interaction for Healthy Living at Queensland University of Technology (QUT).
 My research contributes to the areas of Human-Computer Interaction (HCI) and Health Informatics.
 I investigate how technology can support people to stay healthy and well in a particular context.
-I am particularly interested in technologies that generate personal health data and through technology-mediated interactions with peers and health professionals.
-I combine qualitative research and co-design techniques to study health practices, create technology prototypes, and evaluate the impact of new technologies.
+I am particularly interested in technologies that generate personal health data and that support interactions with peers and health professionals.
+My work combines qualitative research and co-design techniques to study health practices, create technology prototypes, and evaluate the impact of new technologies.

 I conducted research in various digital health contexts, including bodybuilding, quitting smoking, healthy sleep habits, and rehabilitation after a stroke.
 Currently, I am involved in the following projects: